Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "Better.
 Barely felt it that time."

-Deacon made a frustrated noise, a sharp hiss of air between her teeth and tongue. "*Still?* Jesus, if we have to start shaving down the scales, we’re gonna be here all evening…"
+Deacon made a frustrated noise, a sharp hiss of air between her teeth and tongue. "*Still?* Jesus, if we have to start shaving down the scales, we’re gonna be here all evening..."

 "Told you."
 Campbell’s personal suit techs, Koh, told her grimly.
 He and his partner Mallory had been wrestling with the catch in his shoulder all day.
 It was a persistent problem, and it was *definitely* affecting his performance in training runs.